Kidney: Secretion

 Secretion is the reverse of reabsorption: molecules are transported from the peritubular capillary through the interstitial fluid, then through the renal tubular cell and into the ultrafiltrate.

 Excretion

 The last step in the processing of the ultrafiltrate is excretion: the ultrafiltrate passes out of the nephron and travels through a tube called the collecting duct, which is part of the collecting duct system, and then to the ureters where it is renamed urine.
 In addition to transporting the ultrafiltrate, the collecting duct also takes part in reabsorption.

 Hormone secretion

 The kidneys secrete a variety of hormones, including erythropoietin, calcitriol, and renin.
-Erythropoietin is released in response to hypoxia (low levels of oxygen at tissue level) in the renal circulation.
+Erythropoietin (EPO) is released in response to hypoxia (low levels of oxygen at tissue level) in the renal circulation.
 It stimulates erythropoiesis (production of red blood cells) in the bone marrow.
 Calcitriol, the activated form of vitamin D, promotes intestinal absorption of calcium and the renal reabsorption of phosphate.
 Renin is an enzyme which regulates angiotensin and aldosterone levels.